yusefmosiah/choir-collective/docs/Meta_InvestmentObservation.md

 ## The Core Pattern

 The key insight is recursive:

 1. Investment changes observation
 2. Changed observation shapes reality
 3. Shaped reality enables new patterns
 4. New patterns create possibilities

-This creates a positive feedback loop where:
+This creates a positive feedback Cycle where:

 - Documentation enables patterns
 - Patterns enable teams
 - Teams enable projects